api3dao/oev-docs/docs/oev/overview/target-chain.md

 :::

-The auction winner can update the data feed multiple times throughout their update allowance period.
+The auction winner can update the data feed multiple times and in multiple transactions.
 However, the contract enforces tight security measures.
 The timestamp of the signed data for OEV beacon must be greater or equal to the timestamp of the base feed beacon.
 The data feed value after aggregating OEV beacons must change the base feed - either increase the timestamp or change the aggregated value.
 This enforces time monotonicity at the contract level, making